metno/weatherapi-docs/doc/metalerts/CAP-v2-profile.md

 ### category

 A CAP-alert can contain several categories instead of just "Met".
-For example blowingSnow will have categories "Met" and  "Transport”, while lightning  will have categories "Met", "Health" and "Infra".
+For example blowingSnow will have categories "Met" and  "Transport", while lightning  will have categories "Met", "Health" and "Infra".

 ### effective